 When can you return to routine activities of daily living?

-You will be able to use your hand, wrist and elbow at waist level as soon as you are comfortable after surgery.
+You will be able to use your hand, wrist, and elbow at waist level as soon as you are comfortable after surgery.
 It is CRITICAL that you wear your sling for the entire 6 weeks following your surgery in order to protect the repair while it heals.
-You may remove your sling for physical therapy, showers or if you are simply sitting.
-There will be no active motion of the shoulder during this 6 weeks.
+You may remove your sling for physical therapy, showers, or if you are simply sitting.
+There will be no active motion of the shoulder during these 6 weeks.
 Your arm must remain at your side and you can simply move the elbow.

 When can you return to work?

-For most sedentery jobs, I recommend a 3 to 7 days off work.
+For most sedentary jobs, I recommend 3 to 7 days off work.
 All of your restrictions apply and you must wear your sling.
-For more physical jobs, you may return to light duty with no lifting, pushing, pulling or carrying more than 1 or 2 pounds for 6 to 8 weeks.
+For more physical jobs, you may return to light duty with no lifting, pushing, pulling, or carrying more than 1 or 2 pounds for 6 to 8 weeks.
 Your restriction will be increased to 5 to 10 pounds at 3 months with nothing overhead.
 Full release generally happens around 6 months.